 Yes, in decades past police officers often felt hunted, hated and outgunned.
-In a number of incidents police officers armed with handguns and shotguns faced criminals with semiautomatic weapons, automatic weapons and explosives.
+In a number of incidents, police officers armed with handguns and shotguns faced criminals with semiautomatic weapons, automatic weapons, and explosives.
 In short, the challenges police officers face today are nothing new.
 What is new are the conditions under which officers must work.

 As a young, relatively, police sergeant in 1976, this writer attended the first antiterrorism workshop held in Texas.
-Most in attendance felt it was a good workshop, but as we found out over the years, the information provided had an expiration date.
+Most in attendance felt it was a decent workshop, but as we found out over the years, the information provided had an expiration date.
 Over the next few decades, everyone in law enforcement learned how quickly terrorists could adapt their tactics, and how difficult it was to respond to those changes.

 Patrol officers, the men and women, driving around our cities on a daily basis, were deterrents to all sorts of crime.
 Officers making routine traffic stops regularly interrupted crimes before they were committed.
 They also caught criminals fleeing a crime.
 Once apprehended, criminals often commented on crimes they had not committed because some patrol officer had followed them, been seen watching the store they were about to rob, or gave them a suspicious look that made them pick another place to rob.
 No one attending that workshop, including this writer, had a clue that street cops would be effectively defanged or muzzled in the not so distant future.

-Within a decade of the workshop in Texas the federal government began taking steps to make it much more difficult for patrol officers to do their jobs.
-Officially, these actions were not intentionally designed to make it more difficult for the police.
+Within a decade of the workshop in Texas, the federal government began taking steps to make it much more difficult for patrol officers to do their jobs.
+Officially, these actions were not designed to make it more difficult for the police.
 They were officially undertaken to address what some saw as institutional or systemic racism or discrimination.

 The problem is government bureaucracies tend to use sledgehammers to swat flies.
 Dealing with individual officers or agencies would take too much time to help politicians before the next budget cycle or election.
 Accordingly, they passed rules, made threats and developed error-ridden statistics to support their overreaching actions.